pine3ree/pine3ree-plates-extension/README.md

 }

 ```
-You can reqrite previous code as:
+You can rewrite previous code as:

-This provides the advantage of easily achieving ide-autocompletion inside your
-php templates just by type-hinting the keyword `$this`
 ```php
 <?php